sassoftware/viya4-iac-gcp/docs/user/FIPSSupport.md

 To enable FIPS support for Jump and NFS VMs, set the `fips_enabled` variable to `true`.
 This will use Ubuntu Pro FIPS 22.04 LTS images for these VMs.

 **Note:** You must accept the terms for Ubuntu Pro FIPS images before deploying.
 You can do this via:
-1. Google Cloud Console: Visit the [Ubuntu Pro FIPS 22.04 LTS](https://console.cloud.google.com/marketplace/product/ubuntu-os-pro-cloud/ubuntu-pro-fips-2204-lts) marketplace page
+1. Google Cloud Console: Visit the [Ubuntu Pro FIPS Updates 22.04 LTS](https://console.cloud.google.com/marketplace/product/ubuntu-os-pro-cloud/ubuntu-pro-fips-updates-2204-lts) marketplace page
 2. Or use gcloud CLI (if available for programmatic acceptance)

 | Name | Description | Type | Default | Notes |